atsyplenkov/megapolis/content/authors/admin/_index.md

 Expected audience: bachelor, master and PhD students, young scientists in hydrogeochemestry, ecology, hydrology and other areas.

+All registered participants of the school will get a certificate of the attendance (upon request).
+Please note the LOC will follow the presence of the participants during lectures.
+We reserve the right to reject the certificate delivery in case of "no show".

 *The School is organized with the financial support from the Russian Science Foundation (grant No 19-77-30004).*